snyk/user-docs/docs/scan-application-code/snyk-open-source/snyk-open-source-supported-languages-and-package-managers/snyk-for-javascript/snyk-for-npm.md

 {% hint style="info" %}
 Snyk currently does not support v3 lockfiles.
 If your lockfile is version 3, you may get an error message when scanning saying that your lockfile may be out of sync.&#x20;

-If this happens, you can check the version of your lockfile following the preceding instructions, and can force npm to create a supported version wth this command:&#x20;
+If this happens, you can check the version of your lockfile following the preceding instructions, and can force npm to create a supported version with this command:&#x20;

 `npm install --lockfile-version=2`
 {% endhint %}